Gwizzee/WebsiteSEOAnalyser/README.md

 3. Enter the URL of the website you want to analyse and click "Analyse".
 4. The app will display a report of the SEO issues found.

-## Limitations

-*   This is a basic SEO analyzer and does not cover all possible SEO issues.
-*   The broken link checker is a simplified implementation and may not be fully accurate.
-*   The tool does not currently check for other important SEO factors like:
-    *   Keyword density
-    *   Image optimization
-    *   Mobile-friendliness
-    *   Page speed
-    *   Structured data
-    *   HTTPS
-    *   and many more...

-## Contributing
+Contributing:

 Contributions are welcome!
-Feel free to open issues or pull requests.
+Feel free to add SEO analysis modules or pull requests.

-## License
+License:

 This project is licensed under the MIT License
  - see the [LICENSE](LICENSE) file for details.